-We follow the Early Years Foundation Stage curriculum which places focus on providing an environment which supports children's Communication and Language, Physical Development and Personal, Social and Emotional development, as well as Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
+We have written our own bespoke Early Years Foundation Stage curriculum, which places focus on providing an environment which supports children's Communication and Language, Physical Development and Personal, Social and Emotional development, as well as Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
 We aim to support each child to identify their own sense of identity and self - worth, as well as focusing on each and every child’s individual needs and interests.
 All children have the opportunity to independently engage in activities, both indoors and outdoors, whilst exploring different themes during the course of the year.

 Communication and Language

 We aim to provide the children with a vocabulary rich environment, providing lots of opportunities for speaking and listening.
 In Reception we learn to understand how to listen attentively and respond to what we hear through relevant questions, comments and actions when being read to and during whole class and small group discussions.
 We encourage the children to participate, explain and express their ideas and feelings using newly taught vocabulary.
 We also encourage and model the use of language when learning through continuous provision.

 Personal, Social and Emotional Development